joemarshall/grovepi-emulator/readme.txt

-GrovePi Emulation Environment 2.0
+GrovePi Emulation Environment
 ---------------------------------
 This runs python scripts in an emulation environment that pretends to be a Raspberry PI with a Grove sensor board attached.
-I mainly created this for use during the G54MRT Mixed Reality Technologies course at University of Nottingham.
+I mainly created this for use during the Comp4104 Designing Sensor Based System module at University of Nottingham.

 As such I've only implemented components that were in our box of tricks.
 If you want new components integrating, it